AnnaRemi/1c_contest/README.md

 ![alt text](https://github.com/AnnaRemi/1c_contest/blob/main/proposing%20posible%20moves.png)

 You can click on free squares to make a move
+The score is amount of "whites" - amount of "blacks", we want to maximize the score and out AI wants to minimize the score

 When the game is over the board disappears(didn't have time to make nicer presentation)